(6 minute read)

 Common sense tells us there must be some sort of practical limit to obtaining a Simple Rich Life.
 Yet, it is next to impossible to find any tangible measure of how much is too much, and how attached is too attached.
-Do I own my stuff or does my stuff own me?
-How do I know?
+How do you know if your stuff owns you?

 Well, here they are.

 - Shopping is a cure.
 You shop not to get a specific product, but rather to find sanctuary from life’s aggravations; no matter how fleeting.
 Each purchase is like medicine for our emotions.
 Yet, the medicine doesn’t last.
 Like a recreational drug, shopping demands increasing doses and frequency to get the same high.
 It is but a momentary reprieve from the reality of the otherwise run of the mill life we lead.

 - Shopping is a hobby more than a necessity.
 You “shop till you drop.”
 Be wise in choosing your hobbies.
 A good hobby should bring some benefit other than bringing more stuff into your life.
 Think skill development, exercise, learning, and socialization when picking a hobby.

 - A Will or Trust is too expensive or difficult to create.
 If the old phrase, “You brought nothing into this world and it is certain you will take nothing out” bothers you, your stuff owns you.

 - Brand trumps quality.
 If the logo on a purse is more important than its quality, or you could care less how comfy your jeans are so long as they have a particular name stamped on them, there is a problem.
 If you would sooner drive a BMW with 250,000 miles on it than a Ford with 25,000 we’ve hit a snag.